Barnwell, Northamptonshire

-Barnwell (formerly Barnwell All Saints and Barnwell St Andrew) is a village in North Northamptonshire in England, 2 mi south of the town of Oundle, 78 mi north of London (via the A1 road) and 14 mi south-west of Peterborough.
+Barnwell (formerly Barnwell All Saints and Barnwell St Andrew) is a village and civil parish in the North Northamptonshire district, in Northamptonshire, England, 2 mi south of the town of Oundle, 78 mi north of London (via the A1 road) and 14 mi south-west of Peterborough.
 The River Nene runs north of the village, separating it from Oundle.

 The villages name origin is uncertain.
 'Warrior's spring/stream', 'Beorna's spring/stream' or 'burial-place spring/stream'.

 Demographics

 The 2001 census showed there were 362 people living in the village, 171 male, 191 female, with average age 40.54 years in 150 households.
 The population shown at the 2011 census was 369.

 Governance

 The village has a parish council and. since 2021, is part of North Northamptonshire.
 It was formerly governed by East Northamptonshire District Council, where it was in Barnwell Ward, and Northamptonshire County Council where it was in Thrapston division.

 Barnwell is part of the parliamentary constituency of Corby.